 There is supposedly an Indian Princess in the family tree.
 We don’t know.
 All our family has found is that her surname is given the dubious title of a Question Mark.
 So anyone before her life is a non-entity for the written page.

 All the above make exciting anecdotes; however, apart from a few of our mothers’ hard-won lines of text that sit on my bookshelf, we know nothing else.
-And for the most part, I don’t remember any names or in reality who they really were.
+And for the most part, I don’t remember any names or, in reality, who they were.
 I’m sure there would be some I would be proud to have in my heritage and others less so.
-Apart from contributing to my gene’s that have an impact on my life today, they have no presence in my thinking.
+But, apart from contributing to my genes that impact my life today, they have no presence in my thinking.

 So how should we live our lives?

 In my thirties, I had the opportunity to hear Rabbi Harold Kushner deliver a series of lectures in my hometown.
 After the success of “When Bad Things Happen To Good People”, he had published a new book “, When All You’ve Ever Wanted Isn’t Enough”, and was on a promotional tour.
 His most memorial remark, “that we don’t care about dying, we care about not having lived”, can catch us all of guard.
 We have this one shot at life – we would hate to think that we have wasted it.

-Yet we avoid any thoughts of death, and that is a mistake.
-We hope that it is not ahead of us; That we will be the exception – that delusion impacts how we will live.
+Yet, we avoid any thoughts of death, and that is a mistake.
+We hope that it is not ahead of us; That we will be the exception – that delusion impacts how we live.
 Robert Greene in both “The 50Th Law” and at a deeper level in “The Laws of Human Nature” encourages us to see the inevitable fact that we will die as leverage to make the most of our time here that we possess.
 This fact of death should instil a sense of urgency in our purposes and goals.
-Meditate on our end so that we will make the most about our time designated to us.
+Meditate on our end so that we will make the most about the time designated to us.